miguel-hidalgo/GettingAndCleaningData/tidyDataSetCodeBook.md

    Values are averages of means or standard deviations

    The tidy dataset has 2160 observations which represent 30 subjects x 6 Activities x 12 Measurement Types/Descriptions (Averages & Standard Deviations).
-So, for Subject 1, there are 6 activities (From 1 to 6) each with 12 Measurements of the Means, Standard Deviations, Jerk, Gravity, Freq for the X, Y and Z axis.
+So, for Subject 1, there are 6 activities (From 1 to 6) each with 12 Measurements of the Means, Standard Deviations, Jerk, Gravity, Freq for the X, Y and Z axis and so on.

 For more information how the data was extracted, see the Readme.MD file and the run_analysis.R script.

-Below is the tidy Data Set created by the run_analysis.R:
+Below is a sample set of the tidy Data Set created by the run_analysis.R:

 <html xmlns:o="urn:schemas-microsoft-com:office:office"
 xmlns:x="urn:schemas-microsoft-com:office:excel"